astrospective/awesome-mtg/README.md

 - [Drive to Work](https://itunes.apple.com/us/podcast/magic-gathering-drive-to-work/id580709168?mt=2) - Mark Rosewater records a podcast detailing the history of magic and other topics while driving to his job as Head Designer of Magic at Wizards of the Coast
 - [Limited Resources](http://lrcast.com) - Marshall Sutcliffe and Luis Scott-Vargas discuss limited magic (e.g. playing with a limited set of cards usually from freshly opened boosters).
 - [Brainstorm Brewery](http://brainstormbrewery.com) - MTG Finance, 2 hosts (and 1 semi-permanent guest), and day drinking.
+- [Commanderin'](http://www.commanderinmtg.com) - The premiere EDHcentric interview show, regular guests include designers, developers, members of the rules committee, and creative writers.
+Also home of the Watch List.
+(Warning, occassional blatent anti-phyrexian bias)
+- [Commander's Brew](http://www.commandersbrew.com) - The budget EDH podcast, regularly brews EDH decks under $50 total and generally with cards under $5.
+Listen to the end for awesome interviews with guests from around the multiverse.
+- [The Commander Zone](https://collected.company/category/the-command-zone/) - Jimmy and Josh cover a wide range of Commander topics and news, host a summit with other podcasters and brew some great decks.

 ### Forums
 - [The Source](http://www.mtgthesource.com/forums/forum.php) Legacy focused community